Dushistov/flapigen-rs/android-tests/README.md

 ## Project Structure

-The file `build.rs` defines how rust_swig generates wrapper code.
+The file `build.rs` defines how flapigen generates wrapper code.
 It automatically finds a suitable `jni.h` and generates a rust source file against it.
-Then, the script recursively looks for files ending in `.rs.in` in the source directory and uses rust_swig to generate a JNI wrapper both in Rust and in Java.
+Then, the script recursively looks for files ending in `.rs.in` in the source directory and uses flapigen to generate a JNI wrapper both in Rust and in Java.

 This build script is intended to be launched from gradle through e.g. `./gradlew